War Time

 This is the invariant pattern: propaganda precedes bombardment, surveillance precedes the exit ban, narrative capture precedes capital controls.

 The sovereign individual maintains epistemic independence: multiple sources, multiple languages, multiple frames.
-It does not outsource its model of reality to any single institution, government, or media apparatus.
+It refuses to outsource its model of reality to any single institution, government, or media apparatus.

 In peacetime, this is intellectual hygiene.
 In wartime, it is operational capacity.